freeCodeCamp/freeCodeCamp/docs/devops.md

    >
    > If they do, you may have done something incorrectly and you should just start over.

-The above steps will automatically trigger a run on the build pipeline for the `production-staging` branch.
+The above steps will automatically trigger a run on the build pipeline for the `prod-staging` branch.
 Once the build is complete, the artifacts are saved as `.zip` files in a cold storage to be retrieved and used later.

 The release pipeline is triggered automatically when a fresh artifact is available from the connected build pipeline.
 For staging platforms, this process does not involve manual approval and the artifacts are pushed to the Client CDN and API servers.